Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Nancye’s choreographic credits include My Fair Lady for Victorian State Opera (Melbourne, Sydney and Brisbane seasons), Falsettos for Sydney Theatre Company and Guys and Dolls for NIDA.

-Nancye’s first cabaret show Nancye with An E, written and directed by Tony Sheldon, has played throughout Australia and is available on CD.
+Nancye’s first cabaret show Nancye with An E, written and directed by Tony Sheldon, has played throughout Australia and is available on .
 Nancye is honoured to have received two Lifetime Achievement awards — from the Variety Club in 1997 and from the Green Room Awards Association in 2003.

 Matthew Robinson Matthew Robinson